ElectricalGang

 #4 Oil Forced Water Forced (OFWF)

-Method of Cooling Dry-type Transformers:
+Method of Cooling Dry-type Transformers

 #1.
-Air Natural:
+Air Natural

 This type of method is commonly used in small transformers.
 In this system, the heat generated in the transformer is cooled by the circulation of natural air.

 When the temperature of the transformer rises above the temperature of the air around the transformer, hot air escapes due to the natural air convection process and is replaced by cold air.
 This method is also known as a self-cooled method.
-This method is mainly used up to 3 MVA.
+This method is mainly used for up to 3 MVA.

 #2.
-Air Forced (AF) or Air Blast:
+Air Force (AF) or Air Blast

 This method is used in transformers larger than 3 MVA.
 Natural air is not enough for this so in this method the pressurized air is cooled in the transformer.
 Thus with the help of a fan and blower, the pressurized air is pushed into the core and winding of the transformer.
 An air filter is used to keep dust particles out of the ventilation pipe.